opal/opal/docs/libraries.md

----
-title: Libraries
----

-# Using external libraries in your opal app
+# Using external libraries in your Opal app

 As described in the getting started docs, opal uses a load path which works with sprockets to create a set of locations which opal can require files